-Then, you get a call from your supplier querying a payment, and someone has to check the original documents, go through the entries on the ledger, and then reconcile these with the payment file.
+Then, you get a call from your supplier querying a payment, and someone has to check the original documents, go through the entries on the ledger and then reconcile these with the payment file.

 All incredibly time-consuming and morale-sapping.

-We’d argue that mistake resolution is probably the biggest drain on an AP department or finance team’s time.
+We’d argue that mistake resolution is probably the single biggest drain on an AP department or finance team’s time.

 "Using Payhawk has been a game changer; we've even been able to allocate resources to revenue-impacting teams directly.
 We have an employee in the finance team who now spends half of her time working as an SDR."

 Rekey issues and chasing invoices are no joke.
 Julian Hall, COO at Essentia Analytics, described their experience before moving to Payhawk for spend management.
 "We found we were always chasing invoices and also had a lot of rekey and reentry issues, especially around payments.
-We realized we had a huge opportunity for improvement."
+We realised we had a huge opportunity for improvement."

 Carolina Einarsson, CFO at Essentia, continued, "Using Payhawk has been a game changer; we've even been able to allocate resources to revenue-impacting teams directly.
 We have an employee in the finance team who now spends half of her time working as an SDR."